Headed to the Pinnacles in Berea, Kentucky? Check out our trail guide for East Pinnacle trail and the Eagle's Nest and Buzzard's Roost trail spurs.

 When you reach the next trail marker, keep following the signs for East Pinnacle.

-The path from here to East Pinnacle is a dead end.
-You’ll know you’re there when the trail ends.
+The path from here to East Pinnacle doesn't connect to anything else.
+You'll know you're there when the trail ends.

 The trail keeps rising, but not as steeply as before.